jhartzell42/rust-c-book/src/intro.md

 The thesis of this book could thus be stated as follows:

->Rust gets rid of the legacy cruft of C++, and keeps the good parts.
+> Rust accomplishes the essential goals of C++ and keeps the good ideas,
+> while eliminating the cruft, which has far-reaching
+> benefits over remaining compatible with C++.

 ## Dispelling Myths About `unsafe`